Bradley Orr

-Bradley James Orr (born 1 November 1982) is an English retired footballer.
+Bradley James Orr (born 1 November 1982) is an English former professional footballer who played as a right-back.

 Career

 Newcastle United & loans

-Born in Liverpool, Merseyside, Bradley Orr started his senior career with Newcastle United, and was loaned out to Burnley due to lack of opportunities in the first team.
+Born in Liverpool, Merseyside, Orr started his senior career with Newcastle United when Kenny Dalglish was manager, having started out at Everton and progressed through the club's ranks.

+On 8 January 2003, Orr signed a contract with Newcastle United, keeping him until the end of the 2003–04 season.
+Throughout the 2003–04 season, Orr appeared as an unused substitute bench as Newcastle United's cover without making an appearance for the Magpies.

+Due to a lack of opportunities in the first team, Orr was loaned out to Burnley for an initial month's loan.
+He made his professional league debut, coming on as a late substitute, in a 0–0 draw against Wigan Athletic on 30 January 2004.
+In his fourth appearance for the club, Orr made his first start professionally, starting the whole game, in a 2–0 defeat against Millwall on 28 February 2004, in what turned out to be his last appearance for Burnley.
+Shortly after, he was recalled by his parent club.

 Bristol City

-Shortly after this loan period in July 2004, he signed for Bristol City.
+Shortly after this loan period in July 2004, Orr signed for Bristol City.
 He scored his first goal for his new team against Yeovil Town.

-Although he was signed as a central midfielder, he was converted to right-back in 2005–06 and has played most of his games in that position.
+Although he was signed as a central midfielder, he was converted to right-back in 2005–06 and played most of his games in that position.

 On 29 August 2006, Orr was sent off for attempting to head-butt his own teammate, Louis Carey, during a game against Northampton Town.
 On 1 September 2006, Orr was sentenced to 28 days in jail relating to an incident outside a Bristol nightclub the previous October.
 Also jailed in relation to the same incident were teammates Steve Brooker for 28 days, and David Partridge for two months.
 Orr and Brooker were released on 14 September 2006, serving only half of their original sentence.
 He scored against Manchester City in the League Cup second round.

 He was named in the PFA's Championship team of the season 2007–08.

 According to media sources, he broke his cheekbone in the play-off final against Hull City.

 On 27 November 2008, Bristol City decided to place Orr on the transfer list, due to rejecting several contract offers.
 On 1 January 2009, Bristol City announced that Orr had signed a two-and-a-half-year contract at the club.